DIVORCE LAW TOPICS

 Legal separation is the similar to a divorce in that it requires a petition and a response.
 It requires a judgment.
 The main difference is that when a judgment is entered for legal separation, the parties are still married and cannot marry third-parties.

 An annulled marriage is the act of a court stating that the marriage is invalid.
-It is based uponstatutory factors such as fraud, underage consent among other factors.
+It is based upon statutory factors such as fraud, underage consent or other factors.
 An annulment may only be decreed by a court meaning that the parties cannot agree to have their marriage annulled.

 The court favors both parents being involved with the minor children and will look to the well-being of the children.

 Community property is divided equally and awarded to each spouse.
 However, if the spouses reach an agreement, the spouses are not required to divide each asset in half.
 Rather, the parties can buy out each other's interest in particular assets.